edupoux/MVA_2022_SL/README.md

 ## Organization

 ### 9 courses
-The courses take place on Monday, from 9am to 12am, remotely.
+The courses take place on Monday, from 9am to 12am, remotely, between Jan 18 and March 22, 2021.

-A typical course contain three parts.
+A typical course contains three parts.
 - 9:00am-11:00am : watch the course content.
 It will be distributed through at Youtube link a few days before (you can watch it before if you don't have a good connection).
-- 11:00am- 11:30am: on-line QUIZZ.
+- 11:00am- 11:30am: **on-line QUIZZ**.
 Attention!! you must absolutely be on-line in this time period to answer quizz questions on a google form.
 - 11:30am- 12:00am: Q&A session.
 Live session where the answers to the QUIZZ will be revealed an questions about the course can be asked.

+### Schedule and links

 - #1 Jan 18, 2021.
 Introduction (Sagot & Dupoux) - no QUIZZ
       - 9:00 am-11:00am: course materials: